 Where to Stay in Malaga

 Not worried about which neighbourhood in Malag to stay in and just looking for a place that’s right for you?
 Check out our recommendations for Malaga as a whole!

 Best Hostel in Malaga – The Urban Jungle Rooftop Hostel

 The Urban Jungle Hostel is a green hostel with rooftop terrace located in the historic heart of sunny Malaga!
-They are the only 5-star Hostel in the city, the top-rated hostel in Malaga and one of the few located in the city center!
+They are the only 5-star hostel in the city, one the top-rated hostels in Malaga, and one of the few located in the city’s center!

 Best Airbnb in Malaga – Top floor apartment with stunning views!

 Perched on the top floor overlooking the Old District, this property is a bright cosy studio flat just on the edge of the old town and the city centre, and it’s a short walk to a host of the cities main attractions.
 It’s one of the best Airbnbs in Malaga, so if you’re looking for the perfect home, this is it!

 Best Hotel in Malaga – Halcyon Days